Sharon, Connecticut: Historic sites

+Arts and Culture

+The Sharon Road Race is a 41 year tradition hosted at the veterans field, that consists of a 5.3 mile long footrace.
+All profits are given to the Sharon Center School Daycare.

+A fine arts show is hosted on Main Street every year in August.
+The show is also presented in Millerton, New York.
+This festival is an opportunity to purchase and view art pieces made by the community.

+The Sharon Audobon Center is a wildlife sanctuary of the National Audobon Society, known for hosting local events and its collection of free public nature trails.

+The Sharon Town Beach is a staple of the community, offering a playground, swimming lanes, a changing pavilion and toy shed for all the locals and tourists to enjoy.
+The beach sits along Mudge Pond.

 Geography

 The town is bounded on the north by Salisbury, on the east across the Housatonic River by Cornwall, on the south by Kent, and on the west by Dutchess County, New York.
 Sharon is 42 mi north of Danbury, 52 mi west of Hartford, and 30 mi northeast of Poughkeepsie, New York.

 According to the United States Census Bureau, the town has a total area of 154.3 sqkm, of which 152.2 sqkm are land and 2.1 sqkm, or 1.33%, are water.
 It is the third largest town in Connecticut based on area.
 Sharon is part of the Northwest Highlands of Connecticut, a region in and around the watershed of the Housatonic River.
 The Appalachian Trail passes for a few miles through the east side of Sharon, near West Cornwall and U.S. Route 7.
 Housatonic Meadows State Park is in the eastern part of the town, next to the Housatonic River.